Tornado-Technology/underverse-battles/TRANSLATING.md

 # Translating
-This article is not finished yet, please contact TornadoTech on [Discord](https://discord.gg/2Nuas5NKj8) for clarification
+This article is not finished yet, please contact TornadoTech on [Discord](https://discord.gg/2Nuas5NKj8) for further information